ecaoili24/kanvas/README.md

 ### Contributing

 We invite you to improve Kanvas because we believe in collaborating with others to build better applications.
-We only as that you
+We only ask that you

 - update the README
 - follow the style, color, and font
-- message us about new features you want to implement
+- message us about new features to implement
 - check spelling and grammar

 ### Related Projects